Complex Python package builds#

 Pure Python Packages vs. packages with extensions in other languages#

-Python packages with non-Python extensions: These packages have additional components called extensions written in other languages (such as C or C++).
-If you have a package with non-python extensions, then you need to select a build back-end tool that allows you to add additional build steps needed to compile your extension code.
-Further, if you wish to use a front-end tool to support your workflow, you will need to select a tool that supports additional build setups.
-In this case, you could use setuptools.
-However, we suggest that you chose build tool that supports custom build steps such as Hatch with Hatchling or PDM.
-PDM is an excellent choice as it allows you to also select your build back-end of choice.
-We will discuss this at a high level on the complex builds page.
+2. Python packages with non-Python extensions: These packages have additional components called extensions written in other languages (such as C or C++).
+If you have a package with non-Python extensions, then you need to select a build backend tool that allows additional build steps needed to compile your extension code.
+Further, if you wish to use a frontend tool to support your workflow, you will need to select a tool that supports additional build setups.
+We suggest that you chose build tool that supports custom build steps like Hatch.